Carl Djerassi: Science-in-fiction

-Djerassi wrote five novels, four of which he describes as "science-in-fiction", fiction which portrays the lives of real scientists, with all their accomplishments, conflicts, and aspirations.
+Djerassi wrote five novels, four of which he described as "science-in-fiction", fiction that portrays the lives of real scientists, with all their accomplishments, conflicts, and aspirations.
 The genre is also referred to as Lab lit.

 In his first two novels, Cantor's Dilemma and Bourbaki Gambit, he shows how scientists work and think.
 In Cantor's Dilemma, there is the suspicion of scientific fraud; in Bourbaki Gambit the question of personal achievement stands in the center.
 In the third, Menachem's Seed, ICSI and the Pugwash organization are the main themes.
-In the last, NO, he shows how young scientists develop an idea as far as founding a company to market a product – something Djerassi himself did in the field of insecticides.
+In the last, NO, Djerassi shows how young scientists develop an idea as far as founding a company to market a product – something he himself did in the field of insecticides.

-The topic of the fifth novel, Marx Deceased, is the role of a writer's earlier bestsellers for the assessment of a new work – in contrast to the assessment of an anonymous work or one of a formerly unknown author.
-He plays with this topic also in Bourbaki Gambit.
+The topic of Djerassi's fifth novel, Marx Deceased, is the role of a writer's earlier bestsellers for the assessment of a new work – in contrast to the assessment of an anonymous work or one of a formerly unknown author.
+He also plays with this topic in Bourbaki Gambit.

 Science-in-theatre

-After his success with prose literature in the Science-in-Fiction genre, Carl Djerassi started to write plays.
-Theatre, even more so than prose, seemed to fulfill his desire to work in a more “dialogical” environment than the monological natural sciences had allowed him to do.
-According to British director Andy Jordan, who has produced all of his plays in England, Djerassi's dramatic works are “not wholly or straightforwardly naturalistic or realistic […but] avowedly text-driven, where ideas, themes, words and language were majorly important, a fact I had always to be conscious of as the director.”
+After his success with prose literature in the Science-in-Fiction genre, Djerassi started to write plays.
+Theatre, even more so than prose, seemed to fulfill his desire to work in a more "dialogical" environment than the monological natural sciences had allowed him to do.
+According to British director Andy Jordan, who has produced all of his plays in England, Djerassi's dramatic works are "not wholly or straightforwardly naturalistic or realistic […but] avowedly text-driven, where ideas, themes, words and language were majorly important, a fact I had always to be conscious of as the director."

 Djerassi's first play, An Immaculate Misconception (1998), dealing with the in vitro fertilization procedure ICSI, was followed by two plays about priority struggles in the history of science, Oxygen (co-authored with Roald Hoffmann, 1999) and Calculus (2002), and a drama at the intersection of chemistry and art history, Phallacy (2004).
 Ego (2003, also produced under the title Three on a Couch), together with the docudrama Four Jews on Parnassus (2006, publ.
-2008) and Foreplay (2010), are the only three dramatic pieces which do not deal with science-in-literature but rather carry the notion of intellectual competitiveness into literature, philosophy and the humanities.
+2008) and Foreplay (2010), are the only three dramatic pieces that do not deal with science-in-literature but rather carry the notion of intellectual competitiveness into literature, philosophy and the humanities.
 Taboos (2006), a complex play between reproductive, gender and political issues, returns to Djerassi's central concerns as a scientist; his 2012 play Insufficiency is a bitter satire of both the scientific community and academic environments.
 ICSI, sex in the age of mechanical reproduction (2002), was taken to theaters and also to classrooms as a pedagogic wordplay, in many countries, including Spain and Argentina (by collaboration with Dr Àgata Baizán and Alberto Diaz) where it opened the VIII Latinoamerican and Caribbean Biotechnology meeting REDBIO-Argentina 2013 and featured in universities and theaters.